- 95% response rate

 I believe one of the greatest gifts of couchsurfing is just offering a space.
 I lead a busy life and may not be available to hang out always, but maybe we have a quick exchange, or maybe you just get a nice place to rest your head.

 I am fascinated by the world around me and by the people who inhabit it.
-I can always get stuck in hours long conversations about politics, transportation, thoughts and feeling and relationships, it's all fascinating.
+I can always get stuck in hours long conversations about politics, transportation, thoughts and feeling and relationships.
 People and their diversity of thought is what intrigues me the most, which is why I love to meet new people and to have long conversations about their passions.
 I often find myself in awe of my surroundings, be it some simple everyday scene or a stunning natural vista or spectacle, rudimentary or complex human feats, or just people being themselves.

 - womens rights